 From here, we headed to Pripyat and had to pass through yet another checkpoint nestled between tumbledown barbed wire fences and lush green vegetation.
 It is hard to described driving into an abandoned city as it is not something we do everyday.
 Phrases such as post-apocalyptic, worlds end, nature reclaims all, and desertion come to mind.
 And as much as it is a cliché, it was exactly that.
 Sometimes a cliche works and we found ourselves driving down a post-apocalyptic road that was originally a 4-lane high way that bisected the city (sorry, we had to say it).
 The minibus could barely squeeze past the undergrowth as we zig-zagged around many obstacles that potentially blocked our paths.
 It was impressive as well as slow going.
 Buildings would reveal themselves in a passing glimpse, only to then be swallowed up by a green mass; side roads resembled footpaths and lamp posts were easily mistaken for trees.
 Pripyat wasn’t immediately abandoned, it took a few days for the Soviets to issue an evacuation order and parts of the city were still in use for workers of the power plants as late as 1998.
 The swimming pool and sports hall was fully function up until 1996.

 After making our way slowly through the undergrowth, we ventured upon part of the city administration the fire, police and city workers buildings.
 A small part of the group detached themselves and started crawling all over the derelict vehicles that were strewn around the yard.
-We found ourselves surrounded by enthusiasts, whilst overlooked by vehicles perched on roof tops!
-We joked that their current state was how they had left the factory.
+We found ourselves surrounded by enthusiasts, whilst overlooked by vehicles perched on roof tops, and we joked that their current state was how they had left the factory.
 Our guide quickly ushered us back into the minibus in an attempt to stop us scattering like kittens.
 He had a point, the curious will wander.
 And wander we did.

 It is here that we originally got to when we started writing the original post five years ago and the final line was “bugger this, this is long” and we left it abandoned – so here goes, lets finish attempt to this.

 As we have described earlier, Pripyat is densely overgrown place.
 Across the street from the leisure centre was one of Pripyat’s middle schools (1 of 19), but we couldn’t see it until we were right on top of it.
 Typically we drove there!
 This was the first place that the abandonment really hit home.
 Everyone can remember what school was like.
 The noises.
 The strict teachers.
 The playground.
 It was a huge sprawling complex, littered with old books, posters, furniture and gas masks.
 Everything an explorer wants; nothing had been removed and subsequently thrown about the place by looters and other visitors.
-One of the numerous undertakings by the The Soviet Union was to stockpile gas masks in every public building, for fear of another attack on the Motherland.
+One of the numerous undertakings by the The Soviet Union was to stockpile gas masks in every public building, for fear of an attack on the Motherland.
 Only now they lay scattered through an old kitchen gathering dust after the metal poachers had removed anything of value.
 A striking realisation of the paranoia that gripped, and still grips, Russia.
 The only other time that we were acutely aware of the preparations of the Soviet Union were when we travelled the Metro in Kiev, where huge blast doors that would turn the station into a shelter were still evident.
-Our final stop for the day before a dinner of Ukranian sausages and pasta was to the Greenhouses; Pripyat was furnished with a huge set of greenhouses (now smashed) to provide the town with the needed provisions during the winter months.
+Our final stop for the day before a dinner of Ukranian spicy sausages and pasta was to the Greenhouses; Pripyat was furnished with a huge set of greenhouses (now smashed) to provide the town with the needed provisions during the winter months.
 The small scale seed laboratory attached to the side was used after the accident as a soil sampling laboratory to track the spread of radiation throughout the exclusion zone.

-After a night of sitting about chatting a whole heap of breeze whilst drinking cheap Ukranian Beer we had picked up in another confused trip top a shop, we settled down for bed in a very warm workers barracks.
+After a night of sitting about chatting a whole heap of breeze whilst drinking cheap Ukranian Beer we had picked up after another confused trip to a shop, we settled down for bed in a very warm workers barracks.
 Day two started in the same manner as our first day – an early rise, breakfast in the workers canteen (pancakes), a trip to the shop for supplies, Kvass and another round of confusing communication followed by a race to the next checkpoint with Armen Van Bureen jarring our eardrums.

 Having long held the belief that climbing to the highest point whilst exploring is the best way to understand the scale of somewhere, it was a perfect day to find ourselves 15 storeys up overlooking the abandoned city of Pripyat from a precarious balcony.
-Decaying buildings sprouted up from the forest canopy like a long forgotten Mayan city in the middle of jungle and the decaying hulk of the ruined power station loomed in the distance.
-It really did put into perspective the damage human actions can have!
+Decaying buildings sprouted up from the forest canopy like a long forgotten Mayan city in the middle of jungle, and the decaying hulk of the ruined power station loomed in the distance.
+It really did put into perspective the damage human actions can have.
 After enjoying the views, the discipline of the group descended into chaos; we had strictly been told not to climb out onto the roof as there was a temporary ban in place after someone injured themselves a few weeks earlier.
 This was quickly ignored and half the group disappeared up a small ladder and out into the roof in the morning sun.
 The other half stood on various balconies and decided to see who could frisbee plates the furthest.
 Our guide wasn’t overly impressed with our behaviour and hastily ushered us out of the flats after various items discovered the effects of gravity inside a lift shaft.

 Over the years, Pripyat has become famous for one thing; the Ferris Wheel and Funfair.
-Our guide had given us a choice of where to go next and the group decided that for the benefit of the few who hadn’t seen it, we should pay the wheel a visit.
+Our guide had given us a choice of where to go next and the group decided that for the benefit of the few who hadn’t seen it we should pay the wheel a visit.
 We pulled into the square that was home to the funfair only to discover that a “photo shoot” was in progress and our guide ushered us off around the corner.
-The photoshoot was something to do with being “young and radioactive” and not a lot of clothes, ahem.
+The photoshoot was something to do with being “young and radioactive” and involved removal of clothes….. ahem.
 We spent a short time wandering around the funfair as there isn’t actually a great deal to see once you have taken a wide angle shot of a bumper car etc etc. As is the way with touring the Exclusion Zone, we loaded ourselves into the minibus and drove the 50 metres to the Culture Palace.
 OK then.
 Not much to say from here other than we all disappeared into the woodwork and crawled over every single corner of the building.
-Unfortunately, we didn’t find a way down into the basement, where we had hoped to find a Soviet shelter.
+Unfortunately, we didn’t find a way down into the basement where we had hoped to find a Soviet shelter.
 Our guide swerved our questions on what was down there and took us over to the riverside cafe instead.